 Let’s get real, now.
 How many boxes of printed photos and old albums are you holding on to?
-Believe it or not, one of the major clutter culprits we find in our client’s homes are stacks of old photos, yellowing albums, and slowly deteriorating memory boxes.
+Believe it or not, one of the major clutter culprits we find in our clients’ homes is stacks of old photos, yellowing albums, and slowly deteriorating memory boxes.

 Getting your printed photos organized and digitized is easier than you think.

-For this month’s photo rescue project we’ve teamed up with Jaime King and Mixbook to tackle Jaime’s printed photos collection so we can help her preserve her cherished memories and makes sure her family and friend archives last the test of time.
-We’re also taking it to the next level, by creating beautiful photobooks for the most special photos.
+For this month’s photo rescue project, we’ve teamed up with Jaime King and Mixbook to tackle Jaime’s printed photo collection so we can help her preserve her cherished memories and make sure her family and friends’ archives last the test of time.
+We’re also taking it to the next level by creating beautiful photobooks for the most special photos.

 How to organize your printed photos: